f1ac0/PistormX/README.md

 It has major differences in the logic implementation to accommodate the slower CPLD and may behave differently than the original Pistorm CPU board.
 A challenge has been to get rid of the 200MHz clock since the fastest Xilinx part in this series, the 5ns one, is rated for 178MHz max and is overpriced because of the chip shortage.
 Not using the PI_CLK makes the firmware really different from the original : a standard 10ns XC95144 can now deal with both the M68000 bus cycle synchronously to the 7MHz clock, and the asynchronous communication with the Pi that is just within the 10ns limit.

+The Pistorm'X logic is now also working on the original Pistorm CPU board.
+See the CPLD/Pistorm subdirectory to try it on your board !

-Why you may consider building one :
+Why you may consider building a Pistorm'X :
 - This is even cheaper than the original board thanks to its single chip and 2-layer PCB.
 - It is easier to assemble manually : there is only one QFP package, the board is less crowded, with 0805 caps, and the friendly 2-layer PCB with thermal relief makes it less vulnerable to cold joints.
 - Maybe this will prove to be a suitable CPU board replacement.
 Your test contribution can help that.